gabriel-klein-rev/SparkActivities/Spark_Streaming.md

 	query.awaitTermination()

-In another terminal, open a port to transfer data to this DStream you have ccreated:
+In another terminal, open a port to transfer data to this unbounded dataframe you have ccreated:
 *Note: You may have to install netcat on your machine